Skip Navigation

 Bible

-As 7th Grade students face more and more decisions on their own, they find that their new freedoms are followed by greater responsibility and higher expectations.
-Using Wise Up!
-Wisdom in Proverbs as a supplemental resource, lessons combine portions of Proverbs in relation to other passages and important individuals in the Bible.
-The goal is for each student to grow spiritually and display the wisdom from the book of Proverbs in their lives, both at school and home.
+As 7th-grade students experience more independence, they find that their new freedoms are followed by greater responsibility and higher expectations.
+Wise Up!
+Wisdom in Proverbs, published by Positive Action for Christ, encourages students to grow spiritually and display wisdom, both at school and at home.